blakedgordon/Note-to-Self-iOS/README.md

     static func validate(_ text: String) { ... }
 }
 ```
-The API should accept a POST request with the following parameters, and authenticating with the user "api" and the API Key as the password.
+The API should accept a POST request with the following parameters, and authenticating with the username and the API Key as the password.
 ```
 {
   "from": <DESIRED EMAIL ADDRESS TO SEND FROM>,